 How to cite the Mapper: WDNR Fish Mapping Application.
 2013 (give current year).
 Wisconsin Department of Natural Resources map of distribution of WI fish species. https://cida.usgs.gov/wdnr_fishmap/map/.
 Accessed on (give date).

-Contacts: Questions or comments regarding the data used in the Mapper should be directed to John Lyons, WDNR, at John.Lyons@Wisconsin.gov.
+Contacts: Questions or comments regarding the data used in the Mapper should be directed to John Lyons, formerly WDNR, now University of Wisconsin Zoological Museum, at firstname.lastname@example.org.
 Questions or comments regarding the appearance, structure, or function of the Mapper should be directed to the Webmaster at email@example.com.

 How to use the Mapper: The Mapper provides two options for accessing and visualizing fish distribution data.
 The first is a map that shows collection locations for one or more types of fish, and the second is a data file that provides collection data in tabular form.
 Results for either option are based on a query generating using the drop-down menus on the right half of the web page.
 These menus can be used singularly or in combination, and all are organized alphabetically.
 For one, two, or three fish species (Fish Series 1, 2, 3) there are menus for species (or hybrid) Common Name, Scientific Name, or Family to select the type of fish (all names based on latest American Fisheries Society standards); County, Ecoland (a WDNR division of the state into ecological regions for landscape management), or HUC Name (Hydrologic Unit Code level 8, a USGS designation of portions of drainage basins) to select the region of the state; Reliability, to specify the relatively certainty of the identity of the fish; and From and To boxes to specify the starting and ending dates.